California Penal Code Section 242: Battery is used to prosecute individuals who intentionally initiate contact that is:

 - Disciplining Their Child in a Reasonable Way

-Battery charges can apply in many situations, because individuals can be convicted of battery even if they do not harm anyone.
+Battery charges can apply in many situations because individuals can be convicted of battery even if they do not harm anyone.
 An angry push or a shove can even be prosecuted as battery in the courts in Los Angeles.
+Do not let your freedom disappear.
+Call a California criminal defense attorney from the Simmrin Law Group today.

 Charges Similar to Battery in California

-There are a number of charges that closely relate to PC 242 in California.
-Depending on the situation, an individual might be charged with:
+Several charges closely relate to PC 242 in California.
+Depending on the situation, an individual might be charged with the following:

 - California Penal Code Section 273(d): Child Abuse / Inflicting Physical Punishment On A Child